mindbox/grav-book-of-condolences/readme.md

 Life can sometimes hit hard.
 A valued employee of a client passed away suddenly.
 We were contacted at midday with a condolence website that had to be online the next day.
 Thanks to good boilerplates, we were able to deliver it by the evening.

-We have now turned the quick shot into a ready-made solution and are making it available to everyone, so that at least this is nothing to worry about in that situation.
+We have now turned the quick shot into a ready-made solution and are making it available to everyone, so at least this is nothing to worry about in that situation.

-Currently there are translations for English and German.
+Currently, there are translations for English and German.

 ## Installation